Last Update: May 2020

 1 Series (5 Episodes)

-One of the finest TV dramas of the 21st Century.
-Chernobyl combines the abject horror of the 80s disaster with heart stopping political and social drama.
-In a truly masterful slice of relentless and gripping television that never spirals into melodrama.
+One of the finest TV dramas of the 21st Century, Chernobyl combines the abject horror of the 80s disaster with heart-stopping political and social tension.
+In a genuinely masterful slice of relentless and gripping television that never spirals into melodrama.
 Ensuring the reality of the nuclear disaster at its heart remains horrifyingly authentic.

-This is TV drama that doesn’t aim to entertain, but instead shocks with a grim tale of denial and fear.
-However, despite this Chernobyl balances its darkness with moments of sheer bravery, heroism and kindness in the midst of pain and suffering.
+Chernobyl is a TV drama that doesn’t aim to entertain but instead shock with a grim tale of denial and fear.
+However, despite this, Chernobyl balances its darkness with moments of sheer bravery, heroism and kindness in the midst of pain and suffering.
 Ensuring the horror does not engulf and consume the audience.
-While enabling brief periods of respite in what is ultimately a rollercoaster of nerve shredding tension.
+While enabling brief periods of respite in what is ultimately a rollercoaster of nerve-shredding tension.

 We also love The Looming Tower and When They See Us